GNOME/orca/README-REMOTE-CONTROLLER.md

 # Orca Remote Controller (D-Bus Interface)

-> **⚠️⚠️ WORK IN PROGRESS**: This D-Bus interface is in its very early stages, and under active development.
-It should be considered **highly unstable**.
-The API may change significantly before the final release. **Do not rely on this interface for production applications until Orca v49.0 is released.**
+> **⚠️⚠️ WORK IN PROGRESS**: This D-Bus interface is brand new and not yet feature complete.
+Low-risk feature additions will continue to be made in version 49 point releases.
+More involved features will be added only in version 50 and later.
+The API present in version 49.0 may be modified beyond bug fixes in version 50 or later based on feedback from consumers of this support.
+Such changes will be documented here.

 [TOC]